Zee Ntuli – “Life’s imperfections can hold the most unexpected beauty”

 Source: Woolworths reset

-If that makes sense.
 So, my first piece of advice would be to lean into your own style and preferences rather than trying to conform to existing standards.

 Another thing I’d suggest is to create as much work as possible, even if it means doing it independently.
 Don’t wait for opportunities to come to you.
 Instead, make your own opportunities.
 Everyone has access to the basic tools needed to create films in some form or another.
 It’s more important to learn and grow by doing rather than waiting for a single big break.